Top of the Ticket

 The military is under the impression that the point of the Libya mission (titled Odyssey Dawn apparently because Candy Barr and Blaze Starr were already taken) is to ground Kadafi's air force so the rebels, their families and herds are not wiped out by the colonel's threatened cleansing.
 That puts us on the de facto side of the Benghazi tribes.

-Afterward, a White House aiMichelle Obama Toast in El Salvador National Palace 3-22-11de clarified that: "it's the Libyan people who are going to make their determinations about the future.
-We support their aspirations, their democratic aspirations, and have stated that Gaddafi should go because he's lost their confidence."
+Afterward, a White House aide clarified that: ‘it’s the Libyan people who are going to make their determinations about the future.
+We support their aspirations, their democratic aspirations, and have stated that Gaddafi should go because he’s lost their confidence.’

 Which sure sounds like ousting the current leader, as amazing as his hat collection is.
 Nor does it sound much like watching the tribal shootout from 10,000 feet.